-Friday 19 October – 1pm at the Large Lecture Theatre, DPAG/Sherrington Bldg
+Friday 1 February, 1pm at the Large Lecture Theatre, Sherrington Building, Oxford

-The Cortex Club proudly presents Tara Keck from University College London, who will be talking to us about her research on homeostatic synaptic plasticity.
-Please join us on October 19th at the Large Lecture Theatre of the Sherrington Building of the Department of Physiology, Anatomy and Genetics.
+The Cortex Club is delighted to present Associate Prof Holly Bridge from the Nuffield Department of Clinical Neuroscience, Oxford, who, as part of the DPAG Head of the Department seminar series, will be talking to us about her work on residual function after loss of vision.
+Please join us on February 1st at the Large Lecture Theatre, located in the Sherrington Building of the Department of Physiology, Anatomy and Genetics.

 We are hosting a Q&A session after the talk from 2.00 to 3.00 in the Cardiac Seminar Room.
 We warmly invite in particular students and postdocs to join us.
 Sandwiches provided.
 Please sign up at: https://goo.gl/forms/9MsoDV44W0OBbmIa2